kastleghost/simplebot/README.md

 ### 3. Setup of Discord Application:
 > **NOTE:**<br>
-> Assign permissions based on the needs of your function; DO NOT grant Administrator
+> Assign permissions based on the needs of your function; DO NOT grant Administrator.
 - Create a new Application on the Discord Developer Portal
 - In the Application's settings, navigate to the "OAuth2" section, and generate the URL with the following Scopes:
   - application.commands